 Who was James Tiptree, Jr.?
 For nearly a decade, this mystery intrigued the science fiction world.
 When the answer finally arrived, it would open up fascinating new vistas of critical insight; ideas that are still being discussed to this day.

-Get help with math and writing in Knight Library (4th floor)
+Get help with math, language, and writing in Knight Library (4th floor)

-TLC Sky Studio is the UO's newest, best service point for math and writing help.
+TC Sky Studio is the UO's newest, best service point for math, writing, and language help.

 Tutors are available:

 Mondays–Thursdays, 9 a.m.-7 p.m.